Anti-Bribery and Anti-Corruption Policy

 A “business advantage” is anything that helps our business.
 It can be, for example, a contract, sale, agreement, or charter party.
 It also can be the acquisition of a permit or license needed to conduct business or, for example, to permit a voyage.

-To the extent there is any conflict, or apparent conflict, between this Policy and other Company policies or manuals, you should interpret this Policy to govern.
+In the event of any conflict, or inconsistency, between this Policy and other Company policies, procedures or manuals, this Policy shall prevail.

 4. Special Requirements When Dealing with Government Officials